-The Piccola Cassia Way is an ancient Roman road that extends the route of the better-known Cassia Way through the country between Modena and Bologna.
-It has been extensively used, from when the Apennine valleys were first settled through to the Middle Ages and today, too.
+The Piccola Cassia Way is an ancient Roman road that extends the route of the better-known Cassia Way, and that crosses the area between Modena and Bologna.
+It has been extensively used, from the time of the first settlements of the Apennine valleys through to the Middle Ages up until our times.

-Ariminum, Forum Livii, Bononia, Mutina and Regium Lepidi were just a few of the towns that they built at regular intervals along the new Via Aemilia, which runs through them east-west.
-Meanwhile, the cities of ancient Emilia-Romagna were connected with the countryside and the hills along a north-south axis, and some of those routes offered a quick and convenient trans-Apennine link.
+Ariminum, Forum Livii, Bononia, Mutina, and Regium Lepidi were just a few of the towns that they built along the new Via Aemilia, which ran through them from east to west.
+Along the north-south axis of each of these cities, there were communication routes connecting the northlands with those to the south.

 Stages: the trail can be divided up into the following legs, from north to south:

 - 1 | Nonantola – Bazzano (16.1 miles)